radioation/Godot_Rocks/MiniMap/NOTES.md

     # Disable rendering of Layer 2 in the main view
     main_viewport.canvas_cull_mask = main_viewport.canvas_cull_mask - 2 # -2 for Layer 2,
 ```
-* Set the Sprite2D Visibility Layer to 2 for both the Ship and ROck sceneds.
+* Set the Sprite2D Visibility Layer to 2 for both the Ship and Rock scenes.

-* updated main.gd to set the visiblity layer of rocks it spwans
+* updated main.gd to set the visibility layer of rocks it spawns
 ```gd
 func spawn_rocks( count : int ) -> void:
     for i in count: